THE THIRD ESSAY

 It’s also a false analogy, even on its own terms.
 Truth and Reconciliation worked in Rwanda and South Africa because, if the forces who had wielded unjust power were to remain in the country and survive, they had no choice but to come to the table with the—formerly subservient—people who were now in control.
 No such conditions exist in the UUA.
-Of the white leaders responsible for the hiring decision and subsequent blow-up, three had already resigned, fleeing the scene of the accident, and a fourth had died.
+Of the white leaders responsible for the hiring decision and subsequent blow-up, three had already fled the scene of the accident by resigning, while a fourth had died.
 Thus, the principles were no longer available for “reconciliation” work in any event.

 Eklof holds forth on logical/semantic terminology, not as clarification, nor for explanation, but purely for the purpose of obfuscation.
 He uses long, irrelevant explanations as smokescreens to hide the weakness and/or deceit of his argument.

 One prime example is the Commission on Institutional Change report’s use of the term, “white supremacy culture.”